sQu4rks/disrupt-collaboration-material/README.md

 ## Prices, Award Categories and Jurors ##

 No hackathon without a competition.
-During the Disrupt Collaboration Hackathon you'll have the ability to win prizes in four different categories:
+During the Disrupt Collaboration Hackathon you'll have the ability to win prizes in three different categories:

 ### Best Overall ###